ruvasik/gtasks-ha/README.md

 If you haven't done this before detailed instructions are below but you may be able to skip some of these steps if you have previously setup some Google API Authorisations
 1. Go to [Google API](https://console.developers.google.com/apis/credentials)
 2. Click '+ CREATE CREDENTIALS' (in blue near top of the screen) and select OAuth client ID
+3. If you haven't created a project you will be given an option to do so, click that.
+   - Give the project any name.
+   - Location can be left as is.
-3. If you haven't configured the consent screen before you will be asked to do that now.
+5. If you haven't configured the consent screen before you will be asked to do that now.
    - Choose User Type External and then continue.
 (Internal may also be OK but is only available to Google Workspace users)
    - Enter any App Name you want.
    - Enter any User support email you want.